-In two dimensions, our two arms event correspond to a four arms event with alternating colors.
+In two dimensions, our two-arms event corresponds to a four-arms event with alternating colors.
 The corresponding exponent is rigorously known to be equal to $5/4$ for site percolation on the triangular lattice (see \cite{SW}), and our lower bound is $11/21$.
+In high dimensions, the exponent associated to two arms is rigorously proven to be equal to four \cite{KN}, and our lower bound converges to $1/2$ as the dimension goes to infinity.
 In three dimensions, we obtain the following estimate:

-To prove theorem~\ref{fm}, we rework the proof of \cite{GGR} in order to obtain an inequality of the form
+To prove Theorem~\ref{fm}, we rework the proof of \cite{GGR} in order to obtain an inequality of the form

-where $\cC$ is the collection of the clusters joining $\Lambda(n)$ to the boundary of $\Lambda(2n)$.
-From this inequality, we obtain the previously known estimate on the two--arms event by bounding the number of clusters in $\cC$ by $2d(2n+1)^{d-1}$.
+where ${\mathcal C}$ is the collection of the clusters joining $\Lambda (n)$ to the boundary of $\Lambda(2n)$.
+From this inequality, we obtain the previously known estimate on the two-arms event by bounding the number of clusters in ${\mathcal C}$ by $2d(2n+1)^{d-1}$.
 We next try to enhance the control on the number of clusters.
-It turns out that the expectation of this number can be bounded with the help of the probability of the two--arms event.
-Our strategy consists in controlling the two--arms event associated to a box.
+It turns out that the expectation of this number can be bounded with the help of the probability of the two-arms event.
+Our strategy consists in controlling the two-arms event associated to a box.
 This is the purpose of our second main result.
-The event "$\ta(\Lambda(n),n^\alpha)$" is the event that two sites of the box $\Lambda(n)=[-n,n]^d$ are connected to the boundary of the box $\Lambda(n+n^\alpha)$ by two disjoint open clusters.
+The event ``$\ta(\Lambda(n),n^\alpha)$'' is the event that two sites of the box $\Lambda(n)=[-n,n]^d$ are connected to the boundary of the box $\Lambda(n+n^\alpha)$ by two disjoint open clusters.

-\begin{theorem} Let $d\geq 2$ and let $p_c$ be the critical probability of the site percolation model in $d$ dimensions.
+\begin{theorem} Let $d\geq2$ and let $p_c$ be the critical probability of the site percolation model in $d$ dimensions.
 Let $\alpha$ be such that

 We have

 \end{theorem}